huggingface/hub-docs/docs/hub/spaces-sdks-docker-shiny.md

 Shiny for Python is ideal for Hugging Face applications because it integrates smoothly with other Hugging Face tools.

 To get started deploying a Space, click this button to select your hardware and specify if you want a public or private Space.
-The space template will populate a few files to get your app started.
+The Space template will populate a few files to get your app started.

 <a  href="https://huggingface.co/new-space?template=posit/shiny-for-python-template"> <img src="https://huggingface.co/datasets/huggingface/badges/raw/main/deploy-to-spaces-lg.svg"/> </a>